evangatte/Obsid_Obsidian_CLI/README.md

 <h1 style="text-align: center;">Obsidian CLI</h1>

-<p style="text-align: center;">A command line interface built with Typescript used to open and search Obsidian Vaults</p>
+<p style="text-align: center;">A command line interface for opening and searching Obsidian Vaults built with Typescript.</p>

 -----

+# Usage
-For list of commands run `obsid -h`:
+For a list of commands run `obsid -h`:

 ```
 Commands: